DESTINATION & TOURISM

 Singapore’s Changi Airport is 20km east of the city, and you can get a taxi to the track in 15-20 minutes.
 Alternatively, you can use the local metro service, the MRT, to reach central Singapore in around 30 minutes.

-bookf1.com has partnered with Winged Boots to create custom travel packages for the 2018 FORMULA 1 SINGAPORE AIRLINES SINGAPORE GRAND PRIX.
+bookf1.com has partnered with Winged Boots to create custom travel packages for the 2018 FORMULA 1 SINGAPORE GRAND PRIX.
 Book your event tickets with us at bookf1.com and then contact Winged Boots for hotels, flights and transfers to suit your individual needs.

 Click here for hotels, flights and transfers

 Singapore has a tropical rain forest climate, with no distinctive seasons.
 Generally, temperatures will range from 22 - 35 degrees centigrade and humidity levels are high.
 Although temperature does not vary too much throughout the year, the rainier monsoon season runs from November to January.
 From July to October, there is often haze over the island of Singapore, caused by bush fires in neighbouring Indonesia.